rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ----------------------------------------------------------------

  This will make `nano` the default editor when you open a file over ssh and `sublime text` the default editor locally.
 If you haven't installed `sublime text` use the editor of your choice.
+For example, to use `nano` the line would be `export EDITOR='nano'`

 Then add the following to ~/.zshrc: